-- (i) cognitive ability tests to compare the strengths of pupils within particular year groups - (ii) spelling and reading age tests - (iii) subject related tests from GL Assessment which give an age standardised score
+- (i) cognitive ability tests to compare the strengths of pupils within particular year groups - (ii) spelling and reading tests which give standardised scores. - (iii) subject related tests from GL Assessment which give an age standardised score - (iv) Paper based tests related to subject to review speed and progress over the year

-These do not provide a comprehensive view of any given pupil's strengths, but is another form of evidence that can help inform professional judgement.
+These do not provide a comprehensive view of any given pupil's strengths, but are another form of evidence that can help inform professional judgement.

 Target Setting